wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 Optimizing parameters in hierarchical latent variable models, using SA-EM
 ===============================================================================

-Here, we want to find the hyper-parameters maximizing the probability of some datapoints.
+Here, we want to find the hyper-parameters maximizing the probability of a set of datapoints.
 The probability function additionally depends on latent variables, and as in the latent variable example in `examples/bayesian.inference/latent`, we will use a variant of the expectation maximization algorithm to solve the problem.

-In contrast to the other example, here we assume that our problem has a hierarchical structure, and thus can use a more specialized solver, `Hierarchical Stochastic Approximation Expectation Maximization (HSAEM)`.
-This solver simplifies setting up the problem, because it internally handles sampling and one level of the two-level hierarchical probability model.
+In contrast to the 'Bayesian inference' example, here we assume that our problem has a hierarchical structure, and thus we can use a more specialized solver, `Hierarchical Stochastic Approximation Expectation Maximization (HSAEM)`.
+This solver simplifies setting up the problem, because it internally handles sampling, as well as one level of the two-level hierarchical probability
+model: the 'prior'.